 - proof of income (salary or scholarship).

-When you arrive in Germany
+Student visa requirements after you arrive in Germany

 Mandatory registering with the authorities: everyone